MicrosoftDocs/m365copilot-docs/docs/index.md

 - **Immersive experience**: This allows users to chat directly with the agent, providing an embedded experience

 :::image type="content" source="assets/images/copilot-experiences.png" alt-text="This illustration shows two distinct copilot user experiences" border="false":::

+> [!NOTE]
+> Business Chat (BizChat) is the full featured and secure chat experience available to Microsoft 365 Copilot.
+BizChat is available on the web via the Microsoft 365 App, Teams, and Outlook.​

 To build **in-context experiences**, you can use plugins and declarative agents. *In-context* experiences bring additional information to the chat experience with Microsoft 365 Copilot, allowing it to reason over and provide responses in the context of the conversation.
 This also enables Microsoft 365 Copilot to interact with external systems. ​